mrgrigson/instructional-design-interview-questions/README.md

 * Do you think that creativity or efficiency is more important?
 * What kind of quantitative and qualitative data do you use in designing training?
 * Are you comfortable teaching yourself enterprise software in order to create elearning?
+* How would you describe your writing style?

 ## Questions and Specific Answers
 This set of questions was contributed by user DontMakeMeClickNext on the [instructional design subreddit](https://www.reddit.com/r/instructionaldesign/comments/8k6x9j/potential_interview_questions_and_answers_for_id/).
 This set includes questions and expectations about what good answers would include.